Tips to Prevent Machinery Breakdown

 However, businesses that routinely push equipment to its limits risk shorter lifespans, breakdowns, overheating, unresponsiveness, or even early death.

 This one can be fixed quickly.
 Make sure that the workloads placed on your machines are less than the maximum allowed.
 Buying new equipment may be a safer and less expensive alternative if you need to achieve quotas or boost output since overworking existing equipment may result in costly delays and unforeseen machine problems.
+It’s far better to have a spare robotic stone saw waiting in the wings than it is to over-use your current one and end up with nothing at all.

 Work on Preventive Maintenance